decaf

 It’s a slot machine.

 The mechanics that keep you scrolling aren’t a coincidence and they aren’t your lack of willpower.
-They’re the same intermittent-reward systems that B.F.
-Skinner used on pigeons in the 1950s, ported to your phone and tuned by teams of behavioral scientists.
+They draw on the same intermittent-reward principles B.F.
+Skinner documented in the 1950s, ported to your phone and tuned by teams of behavioral scientists.
 Decaf removes the levers.
 Here’s what the research says.

 i.